-Blue badge holders are automatically allowed access to the car park.
-Simply press the buzzer at the barrier and say that you are a blue badge holder visiting the Library.
+Blue badge holders are automatically allowed access to the car park without a university parking permit.
 Designated parking bays are to the left of the main entrance and you must display your blue badge on your dashboard.

-Lifts provide access to the mezzanine study levels and first floor.
+Lifts provide access to the mezzanine study levels and first floor study rooms.
 Please ask reception if you need access to A block teaching rooms.

 Computers and Software

 We provide a range of hardware and software to support access to our systems.
-For example the group zone has 8 wheelchair accessible and height adjustable desks with computers, one of which has a large format screen and keyboard.
+For example the group zone has 8 accessible and height adjustable desks, one of which has a large format screen and keyboard.
 In software all of the Microsoft Ease of Access features have been checked.

-Our Family Study Room is located on the ground floor of the library and can be accessed from the Group Zone.
+Our Family Study Room is located on the ground floor of the library in room DC016 and can be accessed from the Group Zone.

 The maximum room capacity is 3 adults and up to 9 children.

-Parents may also use the Group Zone, but must not use their university login to log children onto any of the library’s PCs.
+Parents with children may also use the Group Zone, but must not use their university login to log children onto any of the library’s PCs.

-The library is accessible with children 7 days a week.
+The library is accessible to students with children 7 days a week.